kyma-project/community/capabilities/eventing.md

 * Reduce unnecessary network overhead.

 ### Model for internal Events
-* You can generate Events inside a Kyma cluster and use them to trigger business workflows.
+* Generate Events inside a Kyma cluster and use them to trigger business workflows.

 _Value added_
 * Enable asynchronous processing and workflows for exposed APIs and scheduled activities.